chrislzm/BackInStock/NotificationService/README.md

 ## Email Template

+The back in stock notification email subject and body can be customized.
-The email subject template is located in the `application.properties` file in the `my.notifications.email.subject.template` setting.
+* Email subject template is located in the `application.properties` file in the `my.notifications.email.subject.template` setting

-The email body template is located in [`src/main/resources/notification_email.html`](src/main/resources/notification_email.html).
-It is fully customizable.
+* Email body template is located in [`src/main/resources/notification_email.html`](src/main/resources/notification_email.html)

 If you update either template while the application is running, you must restart the application for the changes to take effect.

-The following tags can be used in both the email subject and body templates, and are replaced with actual values before emails are dispatched.
+The following tags can be used in both the email subject and body templates, and are replaced with their respective values before an email is sent.

 | Tag               | Value                                                            |
 |-------------------|------------------------------------------------------------------|